Beginner Archives - Page 4 of 7 - Learn Thai from a White Guy

 Other Common Thai Sentence Patterns:

-Another super common pattern that you’ll hear is …. ru yang? (รึยัง) which literally means “or not yet?” but is used ALL THE TIME.
-It sounds weird in English if we translate it word for word, but this is the pattern you in use if you want to ask questions like these:
+Another very common Thai question that you’ll hear everyday is …. ru yang? (รึยัง) which literally means “or not yet?” but is used ALL THE TIME.
+It sounds a little strange in English if we translate it word for word, but this is is basically an additional Yes/No sentence pattern you can use when we expect the thing we are asking about to happen often and/or eventually.

 Q: กินข้าวรึยัง (kin khaao ru yang?) – have you eaten yet? (lit. eat rice or not yet)